mvantriet/carouschnell/README.md

 ## Examples

-An example of an instantiation of carouschnell can be found in the example directory of this repo.
-You can run the example by cloning this repo and calling:
+Examples of carouschnell can be found in the example directory of this repo.
+The main example (demo2d) can be run by cloning this repo and calling:

 ```bash
 npm install